ksheumaker/homeassistant-apsystems_ecur/README.md

 v1.0.0 First release
-v1.0.1 Revised the readme, added support for YC1000 and added versioning to the manifest v1.0.2 Added support for QS1A
+v1.0.1 Revised the readme, added support for YC1000 and added versioning to the manifest v1.0.2 Added support for QS1A v1.0.3 Added support for 2021.8.0 (including energy panel), fixed some issues with ECU_R_PRO
 ```

 ## Setup